-Monitoring and Evaluation Committee
+Monitoring and Evaluation

 As mentioned above, the Michigan Works!
-Southwest Workforce Development Board has a standing Monitoring and Evaluation Committee that works to ensure continuous improvement of the services being offered to employers, incumbent workers, and job seekers in the Michigan Works!
+Southwest Workforce Development Board works to ensure continuous improvement of the services being offered to employers, incumbent workers, and job seekers in the Michigan Works!
 Southwest area.
-Providing primary oversight, the Monitoring and Evaluation Committee reviews all programs/services funded by Michigan's workforce development department and other federal and state sources under the responsibility of the Michigan Works!
+Providing primary oversight, the Workforce Development Board reviews all appropriate programs/services under the responsibility of the Michigan Works!
 Southwest Workforce Development Board at least once during the program contract year.
-Each Monitoring and Evaluation Committee review includes a written summary of the recent compliance monitoring visit, demographics and performance data, dialogue with service provider staff, and whenever possible, dialogue with program participants.
-The WDB and WDB Executive Committee agendas include a report from the chair of the Monitoring and Evaluation Committee, in alignment with the Monitoring and Evaluation Committee meeting schedule.
+Workforce Development Board reviews include a review of outcomes from the recent compliance monitoring visit, achievement of performance targets, demographics and performance data, and whenever possible, dialogue with service provider staff and/or program participants.